 3D Printed Cars Edge Closer to Production

-RedEye On Demand, a rapid prototyping and direct digital manufacturing service, has announced a collaboration with KOR EcoLogic to produce URBEE 2, the first road-ready, fuel-efficient car built using 3D printing, or additive manufacturing, technologies.
+RedEye On Demand, a rapid prototyping and direct digital manufacturing consultancy, has announced a collaboration with KOR EcoLogic to produce URBEE 2, said to be the first road-ready, fuel-efficient car built using 3D printing, or additive manufacturing, technologies.
 Targeted to hit the road in two years, URBEE 2 will represent a milestone in the world of traditional assembly-line manufacturing.

 “With the Urbee 1 project, I learned that product design is nearly unencumbered by considerations on how parts can be made with digital manufacturing.
 That liberation is incredibly powerful and holds a lot of potential for the future of manufacturing”

 “A future where 3D printers build cars may not be far off after all,” said Jim Bartel, vice president of RedEye On Demand.
 “Jim Kor and his team at KOR EcoLogic had a vision for a more fuel-efficient car that would change how the world approaches manufacturing and today we’re achieving it.
 URBEE 2 shows the manufacturing world that anything really is possible.
 There are few design challenges additive manufacturing capabilities can’t solve.”